 platform connecting casting directors and aspiring actors and two investments in platforms discount coupons for shopping sites, users can locate discount and redeem them.

 - FinTech, saw investments in P2P lending space for nonsalaried and self-employed individuals.
 Startups offerings loans in education, medical, creative and innovative projects space, online shopping – buy now, pay later products, B2B insurance offering (policy vault creation for org. employee to get maximum benefits from existing policies), social impact products like digital financial service platform offering tailored financial solutions for hearing handicapped (HH) incomes

 Further on, we compare the percentage of companies on the fundraising and funded side.
-Blue bars show the percentage of companies raising funds while the red line shows the percentage of companies funded in each sector.
+Blue bars show the percentage of companies raising funds.
+And, the red line shows the percentage of companies funded in each sector.
 Here are they highlights:

 - Real Estate, Hardware, Logistics have been quite balanced.

 - Retail, Information/Tech, Communication, Sports saw more supply than demand.